ae72rus/ExampleTask/readme.md

 - Swagger documentation is connected to WebAPI.
 The JSON example from the task is used for the data recording method

 - Table cleaning and data recording is carried out within a transaction that is committed when the call is completed.
 Implemented through a separate middleware
-- Logging in the database is implemented through a separate middleware
+- DB logs writing is implemented with a middleware

 ## DB table structures: